News - Sept 5, 2019

 • Develop true friends and loving, reciprocal relationships with their families

-R&R is a developmental approach to intervention.
+R&R is a developmental attachment approach to intervention.
 We determine the child's developmental level in a number of areas (e.g. play, social referencing, language, etc) and we engage the child at that level.
-We then provide opportunities for the child to move to the next step in development.
+By "playing with a child the way they like to play" we can develop a relationship where children want to learn from us.
+This internal motivation from the child provides the best environment for the child to move to the next step in development.
 R&R is often play based, because play is the context for learning for children who are at early developmental levels.
 Finally, R&R is a relationship first, model of intervention.
 We create learning environments where children can feel safe, successful and happy with the adults they are working with.

 This strong theoretical basis for R&R has been is supported by extremely positive outcomes for Loyst and Associates clients in the Greater Vancouver area.
 Our ongoing R&R autism intervention research projects are providing additional support for the effectiveness of the program.
 READ MORE ABOUT R&R RESEARCH